Schwidola0607/khoa-blog/content/blog/Sequence_Parallelism_for_Inference_Part_1.md

 # Why is Tensor Parallelism (TP) not good enough?
 To reduce TTFT, the first thought is to apply a higher degree of TP.
 During prefill, as we increase TP degree, both attention computation and MLP scale down roughly linearly.
 However:
 1. LayerNorm computation does not scale with more devices
+- LN is a point-wise operation on input activation, which is not sharded during TP.
+Moreover, when we say LN scales, it's not computation that scales but rather memory I/O. Point-wise operations are more memory bandwidth-bounded than compute-bounded.
+Shorter sequence length means less I/O during LN
 2. All-Reduce communication volume increases with more devices
+- For ring-based All-Reduce, the per-device communication volume is $\frac{2 \times (p - 1) \times N }{p}$.
+As TP degree grows, this volume increases by 1x (TP=2), 1.5x (TP=4), and 1.75x (TP=8)
+- Furthermore, we have to do 2 All-Reduces during TP, one after output projection (O proj) and another after ffn2 (or shrink), both of which have $N = B \times T \times H$

 **For latency-sensitive applications, this is simply not good enough.
 The solution is, as you've guessed from the title, Sequence Parallelism (and friends)!**